Hands-On Learning at PA Museums

 Located at the Titusville site where Colonel Edwin Drake drilled the oil well that launched the modern petroleum industry in 1859, the Drake Well Museum sheds light on how oil influences our everyday lives.
 View a replica of the original well and demonstrations of various methods of oil extraction, and admire the lovely park that surrounds it all.

 Experience frontier life in the Endless Mountains at Old Mill Village in the borough of New Milford, where historic buildings, artifacts and re-enactments exhibit the heritage of the late 1800s.
+The annual Spring Farm Festival (May 23, 2015) will include sheep shearing, weaving and spinning displays, and hands-on demonstrations about baking, maple-syrup making, butter churning and animal care.

 Several prominent Underground Railroad conductors resided in Indiana County, and the modest Blairsville Underground Railroad History Center tells their stories.
 Take the driving tour of significant Underground Railroad sites and schedule a tour of the history center, where the exhibit “Day in the Life of an Enslaved Child” gives visitors the chance to experience chores and activities of the time.